latifabu/aws-networking-vpc/README.md

 - It tells the network to route traffic to if the destination isn't within the same subnet.
 Traffic can be routed to an interface or gateway.

 ### What is NACL
--A network access control list (NACL) operates on a subnet level.
+- A network access control list (NACL) operates on a subnet level.
 Is an optional layer of security using firewalls for controlling traffic in and out of a subnet.
 The main use for NACLs is explicit deny which you can't do with Security Groups.

 ### Creating a VPC